 By: Bradley A. Clark, M.B.A., Executive Vice President and Chief Financial Officer, Wake Forest Baptist Medical Center

-Inpatient utilization or system inpatient case mix adjusted discharges increased when compared to the prior year due to an increase in discharges (4.9%) offset by a slight decrease in case mix index (1.6%).
-Both year-over-year changes were driven by the addition of Wilkes Medical Center, which increased system discharges while reducing case mix index.
+Inpatient utilization or system inpatient case mix adjusted discharges increased when compared to the prior year due to an increase in discharges (2.4%) offset by a slight decrease in case mix index (0.9%).
+Both year-over-year changes were driven by Wilkes Medical Center increasing system discharges while reducing case mix.

-Surgical volumes grew 7.6% compared to the prior year, driven by 6.2% growth in inpatient cases and an 8.5% growth in the outpatient setting.
-Higher case volume was primarily driven by the expansion of ambulatory facilities and the addition of Wilkes Medical Center.
+Surgical volumes grew when compared to the prior year.
+Operating room cases across the enterprise increased by 6.8% over the prior year, a 1.4% growth in inpatient cases and a 10.2% growth in the outpatient setting.
+Higher case volume was primarily driven by the expansion of ambulatory facilities and Wilkes Medical Center.

-Outpatient volumes overall continued to show strong growth with a 10.8% increase over the prior year.
-This growth is attributable to the migration of treating patients in an observation setting, improvements in ambulatory and diagnostics access, and the addition of Wilkes Medical Center.
+Outpatient volumes overall continued to show strong growth with a 10.5% increase over the prior year.
+This growth is attributable to the migration of treating patients in an observation setting, improvements in ambulatory and diagnostics access, and Wilkes Medical Center.

-On October 25, 2017, Wake Forest Baptist and UNC Health Care, the parent organization of High Point Regional Health, signed a Letter of Intent in which Wake Forest Baptist would acquire and integrate High Point Regional and its affiliates into the regional health care system with an expected close in the third quarter of 2018.
+On October 25, 2017, Wake Forest Baptist and UNC Health Care, the parent organization of High Point Regional Health, signed a Letter of Intent in which Wake Forest Baptist would acquire and integrate High Point Regional and its affiliates into the regional health care system with an expected close in the summer 2018.

 Paula Faria: firstname.lastname@example.org, 336-716-1279